 As you can see, there’s a significant level of feature variation between the options that we’ve reviewed in this article, so how do you know which ones matter most?
 This section will cover the key features that you should look for in a project management solution.

-A good project management software should help you save time rather than taking up more hours of your workday.
+Good project management software should help you save time rather than take up more hours of your workday.
 That being the case, look for an option that lets you automate actions.
 It may seem insignificant, but the ability to automatically assign tasks will cut down on your input.

 After all, team communication is all it takes.